snayfach/MIDAS/docs/overview.md

 * Nucleotide variants in abundant species (e.g. >10x depth)
 * Gene copy number variants in abundant species (e.g. >5x depth)

+Note: these are just recommendations and lower cutoffs may work well, depending on the situation.
+For example, [sensitivity for SNP detection](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5088602/figure/NAYFACHGR201863F2/) starts to decline with  <10x coverage, but the false discovery rate remains low even at 1x coverage

 ## How it works

 <b>Reference database:</b> MIDAS relies on a reference database that contains 31,007 bacterial genomes.
 These genomes were hierarchically clustered into 5,952 species groups based on the sequence similarity between genomes at 30 universal genes.
 For each species, we extracted three genomic features: 15 universal-single-copy genes, a representative genome, and a pan-genome [...read more](ref_db.md).